0xDBFB7/ceramic/documents/kiln.md

 This kiln has performed beyond my wildest expectations.
 It heats to absurd temperatures ridiculously quickly; at 130v, it reaches 1000c in the first minute, and 1400c in the next, allowing for very rapid iterative testing.

-To risk stating the obvious, I've often observed that the time that each experiment cycle takes is a strong predictor for success in my crude, blunderbuss style of empirical research; if each new mystery is seperated by an interminable wait, it becomes difficult to maintain interest over months.
+To risk stating the obvious, I've often observed that the time that each experiment cycle takes is a strong predictor for success in my crude, blunderbuss style of empirical research; if each new mystery is seperated by an interminable wait, it becomes difficult to maintain interest over years.

 <video src="../../ion_printer/media/20190518_135832.mp4"></video>